AlperHuseyn/bracket-balanced/README.md

 ## Note

 In summary, this repository contains a set of Python scripts that help in solving the bracket balance challenge.
+The scripts include:

-The scripts include an implementation of a stack data structure using a Python class, an example of using a deque as a stack, a function to check if a given string is bracket balanced and function to insert missing brackets to make a string bracket balanced.
-The scripts are provided as a starting point and may need to be modified or extended for specific use cases.
+1. An implementation of a stack data structure using a Python class
+2. An example of using a deque as a stack
+3. A function to check if a given string is bracket balanced
+4. A function to insert missing brackets to make a string bracket balanced using if-else statements
+5. A function to insert missing brackets to make a string bracket balanced using dictionaries for mapping the opening and closing brackets.

+These scripts are provided as a starting point and may need to be modified or extended for specific use cases.
 Feel free to use and modify the scripts as needed for your own projects.